Algarve River Trip

 The boat trip along the Rio Arade to Silves is lazy and relaxing.
 Being solar powered, the Flor do Sol makes minimal noise and creates minimal pollution.
 The water laps gently against the boat, the sun shines down upon old fish factories and tidal water mills.
 Storks circle and glide in the sky and you may even see some flamingos enjoy a winter vacation.
 Turtles enjoy the sun on the riverbanks and the air is fragrant with the scents of wildflowers and fruit trees.
 The cruise retraces the journeys of our historical ancestors, giving us a view of the achievements and failures of the past generations, traveling through some of the unspoiled and normally unseen countryside of the Algarve.

 River trips to Silves vary according to the tides, so advance booking is essential.

 The “Flor do Sol” can accommodate up to 12 people ensuring a very personalized trip and service.
 The trip by Alvor Boat Trips includes a light lunch and drinks.
 Price per adult is €40, 50% discount for children.

-The 2012 Medieval Fair at Silves will be held from 28th July to 5th August.
+The 2017 Medieval Fair at Silves will be held in August - dates to be announced in the New Year.